New Mexico seeks to protect judges from threats, doxxing

 He also recounted a barrage of threats that shut down the Taos County courthouse in 2018 amid judicial proceedings about the mysterious death of a child at a remote family compound.
 He linked the threats to the decision by one judge to retire.

-Bill Raftery, a senior analyst for the Virginia-based center, said collective nationwide statistics on threats to state judges are difficult or impossible to track.
+Bill Raftery, a senior analyst for the Virginia-based National Center for State Courts, said collective nationwide statistics on threats to state judges are difficult or impossible to track.
 He said a slim majority of 27 states have developed centralized repositories for tracking threats against courthouses and judges.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.